 What symptoms indicate a refrigerant overcharge in a capillary tube air conditioning system?

-Prepare for your Air Conditioning Repair Certification (ETI) Exam.
-Study with multiple choice questions, detailed answers, and essential hints.
-Enhance your learning to ace the certification exam!
+Prepare for the Air Conditioning Repair Certification Test.
+Study with comprehensive flashcards, detailed questions, and expert explanations.
+Enhance your HVAC skills and achieve certification success!

 A refrigerant overcharge in a capillary tube air conditioning system can lead to high suction pressures due to an excess of refrigerant in the evaporator coil.
 When too much refrigerant is present, it may not completely evaporate and can end up in the suction line, causing elevated suction pressure readings.